Plasma Physics & Fusion

 This site from General Atomics, location of the DIII-D tokamak, has links to websites of Laboratories and Universities doing research in Fusion Science.

 The National Ignition Facility at the Lawrence Livermore National Laboratory is a leader in fusion research using intertial confinement.
+Learn about the National Ignition Facility’s laser fusion research, energy goals, and advances in high-energy-density science.

 Located in the UK, this is the home for the Joint European Torus (JET), currently the world’s largest operating tokamak.
+Read about JET, its research contributions, and its role in advancing fusion energy in Europe.

 Video Resources